-Simple Tofu Broccoli Bowl is a healthy meal that you can make in the oven or in the air fryer.
-Serve over quinoa with a pesto drizzle for an easy supper in less than an hour!
+This simple Tofu and Broccoli Bowl is a healthy meal that you can make in the oven or in the air fryer.
+Serve over quinoa with a dollop of pesto for an easy supper in less than an hour!

 Press That Tofu, Tho